sg3des/gotemplator/README.md

 Templator is alternative view on html templates for go - on my opinion, standard package "text/templates" offer awful syntax!

 Why syntax in the templates must be different from the GO syntax?

-Coplex html templates become pretty hard to understand.
+	1. Coplex html templates become pretty hard to understand.
-Functions\pipeline calls are also very poor, we have to write functions such as eq, more, less, et.c.
+	2. Functions\pipeline calls are also very poor, we have to write functions such as eq, more, less, et.c.

+Templator generate **go** code from simply templates(*.gtm).

+HTML template - it function, with full syntax GO.
+Template functions returned []byte HTML code.

 ## USAGE

-Templator generate go code from gtm templates:

 - manually execute `gotemplator /path/to/dir`

+OR use go generate:

-- use go generate - add to your project:	`//go:generate gotemplator /path/to/dir/` and execute `go generate`
+- add to your project:	`//go:generate gotemplator /path/to/dir/` and execute `go generate`

 ## SYNTAX